Arrest Under CrPC

 Supreme Court held that if it is necessary for doing justice, then police officer or court can exercise such power.

-Examination of blood, bloodstains semen, swabs in case of sexual offences, sputum, hair samples, sweat, fingernail clippings by the use of modern and scientific techniques.
+Explanation: Here examination means: Examination of blood, blood stains, semen, swabs in case of sexual offences, sputum, hair samples, sweat, fingernail clippings by using modern and scientific techniques.

-Swab- an absorbent pad or piece of material used in surgery and medicine for cleaning wounds, applying the medication, or taking specimens.
+> Swab- an absorbent pad or piece of material used in surgery and medicine to clean wounds, apply the medication, or take specimens.

 With the scientific advancements in India, DNA Profiling also comes under the ambit of examination under section 53.